LcgDL/Network-Analysis/README.md

 command: python3 packSniffer.py -i here_interface

-commentary: to use both at the same time -> arpSpoofer + packSniffer
+commentary: both can be used at the same time -> arpSpoofer + packSniffer

 + socket_portS.py